FAQs

 Where is Numin manufactured?

-Numin is formulated and manufactured in Canada.
-We adhere to the highest quality standards throughout the production process with absolute transparency and are FDA-GRAS.
+Numin is formulated and manufactured in a US based, FDA-registered food facility.
+We adhere to the highest quality standards throughout the production process with absolute transparency, and our ingredients are classified as GRAS (Generally Recognized as Safe).

 How is Numin tested?